ltillmann/hue-menu-bar/README.md

 - Automatic detection of Philips Hue Bridge devices on the local network.
 - Displays connection status to the Hue Bridge in the menu bar.
 - Allows users to turn lights and rooms on or off.
-- Persistence: Remembers the IP address of the last connected Hue Bridge and autoconnects.
+- Remembers the IP address of the last connected Hue Bridge and autoconnects on startup.

 Installation
 ------------